vacp2p/rfc/mdsc.md

-# Minimal Data Sync Client
+# Messaging Data Sync Client

 <!-- @TODO IS THIS A GOOD NAME?
 MIGHT MAKE SENSE TO JUST CALL IT MESSAGING CLIENT IDK? -->